 Reverse Osmosis Water Benefits

+We’re looking here at Benefits Of Filtering Water and the importance.
 The abundance of fresh water sources and drinkable tap water is a concern in many modern cities.
-The city of Cape Town, for example, is battling a 100-year drought in 2018 as climate change has radically affected winter rainfall patterns.
+The city of Cape Town, for example, was battling a 100-year drought in 2018 as climate change has radically affected winter rainfall patterns.
 Dam levels sunk to as low as 12%, with warnings that the last 10% of water would be hard to extract.
 But Cape Town is hardly alone in its crisis, with Melbourne having gone through an even bleaker scenario merely a decade ago.
 Other cities in the Far East, for example, are even worse off – for while there is water reaching the taps, it is wholly undrinkable.

 Reverse osmosis is delivering drinkable water to taps